High-Level Concepts¶

 Dataset Metadata¶

-For each dataset, we stored metadata in a datasource-properties.json
+For each dataset, we store metadata in a datasource-properties.json file.

 See below for the full specification.